MakerJake01/MakerJakes-keyboards/J46Kvan/REAMD.md

 | crystal | 1 | 16mhz HC49-4H |

 # Build Notes
+All the parts besides the diodes are tht.
+The USB is placed on the bottom side of the pcb but is soldered from the top of the pcb.
+The rest of the parts are soldered on the back of the pcb.

 # Where to Buy
 change this at some point.
 To get the most info join my discord server.
 You can buy and print the parts needed youself.